EngineerBetter/engineerbetter-hugo/content/blog/yubikey.md

       <n>m = key expires in n months
       <n>y = key expires in n years
 ```

 By default, your key will not expire.
-I would recomend setting an expiry date.
+I would recommend setting an expiry date.

 ```
 Key is valid for?
 (0) 1y
 Key expires at Wed 14 Nov 2018 14:18:02 GMT